jhook777/Project-SATR/README.md

 and
 ghsocket.gs.src to ghsocket.gs

-include_lib(path_to_ghsocket.gs)
+build into your own script using include_lib(path_to_ghsocket.gs)

-The end user plugs the API into a UI of their own making.
+This API is meant to be built into a UI of your own making.
 (sorry the 1337comm5 one is proprietary)

 Subwallet info structure only requires lines 0, 5, and 6